Associated British Foods (LON:ABF) Stock Price Down 10.4% – What’s Next?

 - Negative Sentiment: The UK competition watchdog has opened formal scrutiny of ABF’s planned acquisition of Hovis (Kingsmill owner), raising the prospect of remedies, delay or even a blocked deal — an additional overhang for investors assessing transaction value and integration upside.
 UK competition watchdog to investigate Kingsmill owner’s planned takeover of Hovis

-ABF has been the topic of several recent analyst reports.
-Citigroup lifted their price objective on Associated British Foods from GBX 1,830 to GBX 1,840 and gave the stock a “sell” rating in a report on Monday, November 10th.
-Shore Capital reaffirmed a “buy” rating on shares of Associated British Foods in a research note on Tuesday, November 4th.
-JPMorgan Chase & Co. lowered their price objective on Associated British Foods from GBX 2,215 to GBX 2,095 and set a “neutral” rating for the company in a research report on Wednesday, November 5th.
-Finally, Deutsche Bank Aktiengesellschaft raised Associated British Foods to a “hold” rating and decreased their price target for the stock from GBX 2,130 to GBX 2,000 in a research note on Wednesday, September 24th.
-Two equities research analysts have rated the stock with a Buy rating, two have issued a Hold rating and one has assigned a Sell rating to the company’s stock.
-Based on data from MarketBeat, Associated British Foods has a consensus rating of “Hold” and a consensus target price of GBX 2,058.75.
+A number of analysts have recently weighed in on ABF shares.
+Citigroup boosted their price target on Associated British Foods from GBX 1,830 to GBX 1,840 and gave the stock a “sell” rating in a report on Monday, November 10th.
+Deutsche Bank Aktiengesellschaft raised Associated British Foods to a “hold” rating and lowered their target price for the stock from GBX 2,130 to GBX 2,000 in a research note on Wednesday, September 24th.
+Shore Capital restated a “buy” rating on shares of Associated British Foods in a research note on Tuesday, November 4th.
+Finally, JPMorgan Chase & Co. lowered their price objective on shares of Associated British Foods from GBX 2,215 to GBX 2,095 and set a “neutral” rating for the company in a research report on Wednesday, November 5th.
+Two equities research analysts have rated the stock with a Buy rating, two have issued a Hold rating and one has issued a Sell rating to the company’s stock.
+According to data from MarketBeat, Associated British Foods presently has a consensus rating of “Hold” and an average price target of GBX 2,058.75.

-Associated British Foods (LON:ABF – Get Free Report) last issued its quarterly earnings data on Tuesday, November 4th.
-The company reported GBX 174.90 earnings per share for the quarter.
+Associated British Foods (LON:ABF – Get Free Report) last posted its quarterly earnings results on Tuesday, November 4th.
+The company reported GBX 174.90 earnings per share (EPS) for the quarter.
 Associated British Foods had a return on equity of 13.07% and a net margin of 7.25%.
-Sell-side analysts expect that Associated British Foods plc will post 188.0990415 earnings per share for the current fiscal year.
+As a group, analysts predict that Associated British Foods plc will post 188.0990415 EPS for the current year.

-In other news, insider George G. Weston sold 43,660 shares of the stock in a transaction on Monday, November 17th.
+In other news, insider Eoin Tonge sold 34,818 shares of the business’s stock in a transaction that occurred on Monday, November 17th.
+The stock was sold at an average price of GBX 2,103, for a total value of £732,222.54.
+Also, insider George G. Weston sold 43,660 shares of Associated British Foods stock in a transaction on Monday, November 17th.
 The stock was sold at an average price of GBX 2,103, for a total value of £918,169.80.
-Also, insider Eoin Tonge sold 34,818 shares of the stock in a transaction on Monday, November 17th.
-The shares were sold at an average price of GBX 2,103, for a total value of £732,222.54.
-1.50% of the stock is owned by corporate insiders.
+Corporate insiders own 1.50% of the company’s stock.

 Associated British Foods is a diversified international food, ingredients and retail group with sales of £13.9bn, 128,000 employees and operations in 53 countries across Europe, Africa, the Americas, Asia and Australia.